pusher/pusher-websocket-java/README.md

 PrivateChannel privateChannel = pusher.subscribePrivate( "private-channel" );
 ```

 In addition to the events that are possible on public channels a private channel exposes an `onAuthenticationFailure`.
-This is called if the `Authorizer` does not successfully authenticate the subscription:
+This is called if the `ChannelAuthorizer` does not successfully authorize the subscription:

 ```java
 PrivateChannel channel = pusher.subscribePrivate("private-channel",